Selective Factor Extraction in High Dimensions: Parameter Tuning and Model Comparison

 \subsection{A predictive information criterion}

-In selectable reduced rank analysis, there are two regularization parameters for the sakes of variable selection and rank reduction, respectively.
-Although in practice there appear to be so many ways for parameter tuning, such as AIC, BIC, cross-validation, and so on, they lack theoretical support in our sparse and rank deficient setting, and in experience none does a satisfactory job.
-We propose a novel information criterion from the perspective of \textit{predictive learning}, namely, the best model should give the smallest prediction error among all candidates.
-Such a principle avoids signal-to-noise ratio assumptions.
-We refer to it as the \textit{Predictive Information Criterion} (\textbf{PIC}).
-Unlike those for consistent rank selection or variable selection, PIC will place no restrictions on $\bsbX$ or $\bsbB^*$.
-PIC shares similarity with the celebrated RIC \citep{FosterGeorge}.
-Foster and George considered a single-response model and assumed that $n-p$ is large.
-We will conduct non-asymptotic studies for multivariate models with joint concerns of rank reduction and variable selection.
+Selective reduced rank regression has two regularization parameters, $\lambda$ and $r$, to control the row support and rank of the model.
+Conventional tuning methods are not satisfactory in our experience, and indeed they all lack theoretical support in the sparse and rank-deficient setting.
+We will propose a novel information criterion from the perspective of {predictive learning} \citep{ESL2}, namely, the best model should give the smallest prediction error among all candidate models.
+Unlike consistent variable selection or rank selection, such a principle does not require high signal-to-noise ratios to work.

-Assume $ \bsbY - \bsbX \bsbB^* = \bsbE, $ where $\vect(\bsbE)$ is \textit{sub-Gaussian} with mean zero and scale bounded by $\sigma$ (cf. Definition \ref{def:subgauss} in Section \ref{appsubsec2}), and thus column and/or row dependencies may exist.
-The crux of designing an information criterion is to figure out an appropriate model complexity penalty.
-We suggest the following penalty